rage/programming-23/data/part-11/4-more-recursion-examples.md

 </text-box>

 The real advantages of recursion become evident when we come across problems where iterative solutions are difficult to write.
 Let's take a look at _binary trees_, for instance.
 A binary tree is a branched structure where we have nodes, and at each node the structure branches, at most, into two child branches with nodes of their own.
-A binary tree could then look like this (computer science is often considered a branch of the natural sciences, but our understanding of trees is a little backwards, as you'll notice):
+A binary tree could then look like this (computer science is often considered a branch of the natural sciences, but our understanding of trees is a little topsy-turvy, as you'll notice):

 <img src="11_4_1.png">